 Depending on your resource management tool, you can send notifications from within the application with a click of your mouse.
 Being able to send assignment dates and details directly to your self-perform team members and superintendents means you’re saving valuable time.
 This opens up more time for your field management team to focus on other priorities.

 Accurately tracking data over time can be a tall order if you’re using spreadsheets as your primary tool for managing self-perform teams.
 Not to mention it can be tedious updating and maintaining any historical data as projects are completed.
 Using a resource management solution allows you to customize the data you’re hoping to track for your self-perform team.
 You can track customizations, project histories, skills and experience.
-Even something as simple as your team members address can be useful to cut down on travelling time for your crews.
+Even something as simple as your team members address can be useful to cut down on traveling time for your crews.

 Construction resource management tools, like Bridgit Bench, can help to consolidate project and field operations.
 Bridgit Bench can also streamline labor requests and project assignments for your self-perform teams.

 You’re also provided with a holistic view of your entire workforce strategy.
 Superintendents can make requests right from jobsite with the Bridgit Bench mobile app, and specify the required skills and experience.
 From there, Bridgit Bench will filter your self-perform team and let you know who the best fit is.
-For more information about construction resource management, read our blog here.
+For more information about construction resource management, read our blog.